One of my online students asked me how I learned to play the guitar, and I thought this would make a nice post for all to read.

-I finished the curriculum of the software fairly quickly, and was again left with nothing to learn from.
-So I'm ashamed to admit it, but I stopped playing for about a half a year altogether.
+I finished the curriculum of the software fairly quickly and was again left with nothing to learn from.
+So I'm ashamed to admit it, but I stopped playing for about half a year altogether.

-Than school ended, and I decided to pick it up again.
+Then school ended, and I decided to pick it up again.
 And I haven't stopped since.
-I bought a set of VHS tapes (my first video guitar lessons I guess) which got me off on the right track, and got me practicing more and more.
+I bought a set of VHS tapes (my first video guitar lessons I guess) which got me off on the right track and got me practicing more and more.
 The more I played, the more I loved it!

 And that was the first time I realized that the guitar would stay with me for the rest of my life.
 I love the way the neck vibrated in my palm when I strummed a chord, I loved how my fingers started hurting after playing too much, and I loved the way people looked at me when I started playing.

 I love everything about the guitar, and you will too!
 Remember that the more you play, the better you get, and the more you'll want to play.

 I just had a conversation with a superb guitarist over the weekend, who's been playing for over 30 years.
 I asked him whether he remembers the beginning, and all he could say was the same.
 He's loved every moment of playing ever since the beginning (which is sort of weird, since I distinctly remember not enjoying it when I couldn't play anything yet 🙂 ).